 Patients are allowed to send and receive mail in conjunction with health care facility mailroom procedures.
 All mail is thoroughly inspected by the correctional officers prior to sending and receiving.
 Outgoing mail is inspected for proper institutional return address, postage and safety and security breaches.
 Health care providers and staff may not circumvent mail procedures and mail letters for patients.
 Any requests made by patients regarding mail are immediately reported to the assigned officers.

-Patients are typically not permitted to use the telephone at any offsite facility.
-If the patient is in critical condition, the California Department of Corrections and Rehabilitation (CDCR) institution may approve a telephone call from immediate family members.
+Patients are typically not permitted to use the phone at any offsite facility.
+If the patient is in critical condition, the California Department of Corrections and Rehabilitation (CDCR) institution may approve a phone call from immediate family members.

 At the beginning of and during each health care facility shift, correctional officers are responsible for searching patient rooms for security concerns.
 Officers must:

-- Conduct a search of the patient’s room ensuring there is no contraband, needles, scalpels, cellular telephones, and surplus clothing.
-On admission to the facility, all of the patient’s personal property is collected and relinquished to the California Department of Corrections and Rehabilitation (CDCR) institution’s transportation team
+- Conduct a search of the patient’s room ensuring there is no contraband, needles, scalpels, cellular phones, and surplus clothing.
+On admission to the facility, all of the patient’s personal property is collected and relinquished to the California Department of Corrections and Rehabilitation (CDCR) institution’s transportation team.

 Correctional officers provide security coverage for all health care facility providers and staff who enter a patient’s room.